JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 this program that references `foo` dynamically at runtime `execlp("foo", args)`.
 However, if the path is specified at build time (as Nix enforces), then this is becomes a static composition.
-Another way of phrasing this, is that Nix will require you to specify `foo` at buildtime, and therefore it enforces static compositions.
+Another way of phrasing this, is that Nix will require you to specify `foo` at build time, and therefore it enforces static compositions.

 There is a tradeoff here: dynamic means the ability to upgrade (perhaps fix)